rya-sge/access-denied/_posts/2026-09-09-kzg-polynomial-commitments-glossary.md

 Verification checks that an evaluation is consistent with the commitment; it does not check that the committed polynomial has any particular degree.
 The reference string caps the degree at $$t$$ under t-polyDH, but a protocol that needs a tighter bound $$d \lt t$$ gets no help from the pairing equation.

 The standard fix, introduced by later work rather than the 2010 paper, is a shifted commitment: commit to $$x^{t-d}\,\phi(x)$$ as well and check the two are consistent.
 Only a polynomial of degree at most $$d$$ shifts into the available range.
-Sonic, Marlin and PLONK all carry some version of this, and a protocol that omits it is usually unsound rather than merely inefficient.
+Sonic and Marlin build an explicit degree bound into their commitment scheme this way; systems that instead lean on the reference string's length are sound only when the bound they need is the one the string already gives.

 ### Algebraic Group Model (AGM)